galaxyproject/training-material/topics/chip-seq/tutorials/estrogen-receptor-binding-site-identification/tutorial.md

 {: .hands_on}

-# Information extraction (rename!!!)
+# Normalization and peak calling

-We would like to know where are the binding site of the estrogen.
-We need then to extract which parts of the genome have been enriched (more reads mapped on them) within the samples that underwent immunoprecipitation.
+We would like to know where the binding sites of the estrogen receptor are located.
+For this we need to extract which parts of the genome have been enriched (more reads mapped) within the samples that underwent immunoprecipitation.

-To extract such information, there is 3 possible processes:
+For the normalization we have two options.

 1. Normalization by sequencing depth
-2. Normalization by the coverage file
+2. Normalization by input file
-3. Enriched region calling

-Here we will only do this extraction only on the data for the Patient 1.
-But the same steps can be done for all the patients.

 ## Generation of coverage files normalized by sequencing depth

 We first need to make the samples comparable.
-Indeed, the different samples have usually a different sequencing depth, *i.e.* a different number of reads.
-These differences can bias the interpretation of the number of reads mapped on a genome portion.
+Indeed, the different samples have usually a different sequencing depth, i.e. a different number of reads.
+These differences can bias the interpretation of the number of reads mapped to a specific genome region.

 > ### {% icon hands_on %} Hands-on: Coverage file normalization
 >